z3l4w5/tintin-space/content/docs/part1/chapter8/8/_index.md

 - e.
 Mount paths for various folders in the repository
 {{< /hint >}}

-We can mount as many subfolders as we desire because the mounts option in the con- figuration file takes a list of source and target mount locations.
+We can mount as many subfolders as we desire because the mounts option in the configuration file takes a list of source and target mount locations.
 This option allows us to import our JavaScript and CSS dependencies without needing the originating repositories to be set up as Hugo Modules or to even understand Hugo as a concept, which opens up the entire internet as a source of content for a Hugo website.
 Popular

 JavaScript/CSS libraries like Bootstrap (https://getbootstrap.com), jQuery (https:// jquery.com), etc., can be linked via this method.
 We could also link icon packs like FontAwesome  (https://fontawesome.com)  or  SCSS  toolkits  like  Bourbon  (https:// www.bourbon.io).